Agriculture Taxation Data Program (ATDP)

 Data on off-farm income of farm operators are extracted from the Personal Master File.
 Data on off-farm income of farm families are extracted from the T1 Family File (T1FF) produced by Income Statistics Division.
 The T1 General--Income Tax and Benefit Return form serves as a source of off-farm income statistics: wages and salaries, net off-farm self-employment income, investment income, pension income, government social transfers and other off-farm income.
 Data from the Canada Child Tax Benefit File supplement data on off-farm income.

-All data sets used by the Agriculture Taxation Data Program are received from the Canada Revenue Agency.
+All data sets used by the Agriculture Taxation Data Program are received via Administrative Data Division from the Canada Revenue Agency.

 Farm families are identified by linking two source files.
-One contains the Agriculture Taxation Data Program's sample of individuals operating unincorporated farms.
+One contains the Agriculture Taxation Data Program of individuals operating unincorporated farms.
 The other, the T1 Family File (T1FF), contains family units developed by Income Statistics Division.
-Records are linked (and farm families are identified) through the Social Insurance Number (SIN).
+Records are linked and farm families are identified through the Social Insurance Number (SIN).
 Linkage results are used to produce aggregate estimates on total income of farm families.

-Data from all sources are subjected to a series of customized editing and imputation procedures designed and updated annually by Statistics Canada.
+Data from tax sources are subjected to a series of customized editing and imputation procedures designed and updated annually by Statistics Canada.

-Units with partial non-response are imputed by a combination of donor imputation using Banff, Statistics Canada's generalized edit and imputation system, and manual imputation.
+Units with partial non-response are imputed by a combination of donor imputation using Statistics Canada's generalized edit and imputation system Banff and manual imputation.
 Units with total non-response that are very important are sometimes manually imputed.
-However, the majority of total non-respondents are dealt with through weight adjustments, i.e., the records are excluded from the sample counts and the weights of the other sampled records are adjusted to compensate for these non-responses.

-Total farm revenue and expense items are estimated by inflating the in-sample revenue and expense items using an estimation weight.
-To represent the entire population, each entity is assigned a weight, which reflects the proportion of the population actually observed in the ATDP sample, multiplied by the partnership share of the entity in the case of unincorporated farms.
-The pre-specified units are self-representing (estimation weight equals one) as they are included in the sample with certainty.
-The calculated weighted revenue and expense items are summed by domain to produce the total revenue and expense items.
+Total farm revenue and expense items are estimated by aggregating the individual revenue and expense items.
+Before aggregation, individual entities are multiplied by the partnership share in the case of unincorporated farms.
+The calculated revenue and expense items are summed by domain to produce the total revenue and expense items.
 A domain is defined as a region, a type of farm, a revenue class or a combination of these variables.

-Items in total operators' off-farm income are estimated using the same approach as in the case of farm items except that the weight is not multiplied by the partnership share of the entity.
-However, the weight of entities involved in more than one farm is divided by the number of occurrences.
+Items in total operators' off-farm income are estimated using the same approach as in the case of farm items except that the value is not multiplied by the partnership share of the entity.
+However, the value of entities involved in more than one farm is divided by the number of occurrences.
 These procedures also take into account corporations that do not provide the social insurance number of shareholders on their tax return.
-The calculated weighted off-farm income items are summed by domain to produce the total off-farm income items.
-These procedures take into account the possibility that the sampled records reporting farm income could include sales that should not be considered as agricultural sales.
+The calculated off-farm income items are summed by domain to produce the total off-farm income items.

 The ATDP target family population for off-farm family income statistics is designed to include only those families operating single unincorporated agricultural holdings (single-farm families).
-The ATDP family sample is in effect a subsample of the regular ATDP sample.
+The ATDP family population is in effect a subsample of the regular ATDP population.

-The survey results are evaluated through comparisons to other sources of farm financial information, such as the Agricultural Economic Statistics series, and the Census of Agriculture to assess the quality of the data.
+The results are evaluated through comparisons to other sources of farm financial information, such as the Agricultural Economic Statistics series and the Census of Agriculture to assess the quality of the data.

-If there are discrepancies, the micro-level data of individual records are analysed to determine if any differences are attributable to weights.
-Various tools are used to analyse data at the sub-provincial level, by farm type and revenue class including year over year percentage change, outlier detection by means of scatter plots and impact of top contributors on estimates.
+If there are discrepancies, the micro-level data records are analyzed to determine if differences are attributable to errors.
+Tools are used to analyze data at the provincial level, by farm type and revenue class including year-over-year change.

 Statistics Canada is prohibited by law from releasing any information it collects that could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.